pomsky-lang/pomsky/.github/pull_request_template.md

 <!--
-    The title should start with one of the following: feat, fix, docs, style, refactor, perf, test, build, ci, chore, revert For example: "feat: Frobnicate syntax"
+    The title should start with one of the following: feat, fix, docs, style, refactor, perf, test, build, ci, chore, revert For example: "feat: frobnicate syntax"
 -->

 # Description